September 30, Reading 1 – 1 Kings 22

 SJA Notes

-The Almighty God does not enjoy idolatry, running after false gods, believing in them.
+The Almighty God does not enjoy idolatry.
+The running after false gods, believing and trusting in them.

-How sad it is that all around us are people who think that their unbelief and resistance are a thick and powerful armor that will withstand the roaring of eternity.
+How said it is that all around us are people who think that their unbelief and resistance are a thick and powerful armor that will withstand the roaring of eternity.

 What kind of heart for the lost do we have?

-If God’s wrath is coming, if He is angry about idolatry, and if the world around us is full of all different ways to say “get lost” to God – Then are our hearts longing to see those around us saved?
+If God’s wrath is coming, if He is angry about idolatry, if the world around us is full of all the different ways to say “get lost” to God – Are our hearts longing to see those around us saved?

 “… To open their eyes, so that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.”